Chuan-Jiang/ITIS/README.md

 By aligning read pairs to merged reference sequence, reference genome and TE sequence, ITIS will check each informative read pairs as long as it have more than 20bp overlap with TE sequence and determine if it supports the TE insertion around the location mapped by one of read pair.
 In theory, by inspecting both cross read pairs and clipped reads at the same time, ITIS will have a higher sensitivity than other tools

+NOTE: ITIS should be used to identy de novo insertions sites, It is unable to detect the lose event of one preexisting TEs.
 ---
 ---